killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 ```

 Please note that some libraries might depend on unwinding
-and will explode horribly if you enable this.
+and will explode horribly if you enable this!

 ## Using a different allocator